laboon/ebook/text/29_test_plan_walkthrough.md

 IDENTIFIER: UNDERWEIGHT-INTERNAL
 TEST CASE: Run the program passing in an underweight cat with a weight of 1.6 kg.
 PRECONDITIONS: None
-INPUT VALUES: 0
+INPUT VALUES: 1.6
 EXECUTION STEPS: At the command line, run "catweigher 1.6" OUTPUT VALUES: N/A
 POSTCONDITIONS: The console shall display "Cat is underweight".

 IDENTIFIER: UNDERWEIGHT-LOWER-BOUNDARY
-TEST CASE: Run the program passing in a cat with a weight of 0 kg.
+TEST CASE: Run the program passing in a weightless cat with a weight of 0 kg.
 PRECONDITIONS: None
 INPUT VALUES: 0
 EXECUTION STEPS: At the command line, run "catweigher 0"